Perfecting your ISA portfolioContributor J.P. Morgan Investment Trust Team

 Another year rolls by and again the “ISA season” draws nearer, the start of a new tax year and the chance to open a new Individual Savings Account.
 Launched in April 1999, ISAs have proved resoundingly popular with millions of investors.
 But every investor is different, so what principles lie behind assembling the right ISA portfolio for you?

-Now celebrating its 18th birthday, the Individual Savings Account (ISA) reigns supreme as the favoured way for millions of people to get access to the stock market.
+The Individual Savings Account (ISA) reigns supreme as the favoured way for millions of people to get access to the stock market.

 That is hardly surprising when you consider the tax breaks available to ISA holders.
 Money is paid in out of taxed income (in contrast to pension contributions) but, in the words of the Government’s own website: “With a stocks and shares ISA… you don’t pay tax on any income or capital gains from your investment.”1